 INTRODUCTION

-The coronavirus disease 2019 (COVID-19) pandemic triggered by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection has caused hundreds of thousands of deaths in the last 6 mo.
-Unfortunately, the catastrophe is currently still spreading rapidly worldwide with no effective vaccines and drugs in sight.
+The coronavirus disease 2019 (COVID-19) pandemic triggered by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection has caused hundreds of thousands of deaths.
+Unfortunately, the catastrophe is currently still spreading rapidly worldwide with no effective drugs in sight.
 Diabetes is one of the most important comorbidities linked to the remarkably elevated severity and mortality of COVID-19[1].
 Our most recent study demonstrated that glucose control is the key strategy to avoid the poor outcomes of COVID-19 among patients with diabetes[2].
 However, the optimal method for managing glycemia is still a major concern for diabetic patients infected by SARS-COV-2.

 dipeptidyl peptidase 4 (DPP4) is commonly targeted to lower glucose levels and has key roles in inflammatory and immune regulation[3,4].
 Because of the general efficacy of DPP4 inhibitor (DPP4i; gliptins) drugs in controlling glycemia and their well-tolerated risk of hypoglycemia, as shown in more than 10 years of clinical experience, these prescriptions have sharply increased in the United States from 0.4% of hypoglycemia treatment in 2005 to approximately 21% in 2016[5].
 Aside from its role in glucose regulation, DPP4i drugs exhibit favorable anti-inflammatory and immunoregulatory effects by suppressing immune cell activation, cytokine induction, and peptide hormone imbalance in patients with diabetes[4].
 In the setting of COVID-19, while the commonly applied antidiabetic drugs, e.g., metformin and sodium-glucose-cotransporter 2 inhibitors, may have side effects such as acidosis, DPP4 inhibitors are empirically recommended as well-tolerated glucose-lowering agents to be continued for treating patients with diabetes.
 Furthermore, as the well-established Middle East respiratory syndrome coronavirus (MERS-CoV) cellular receptor[6], DPP4 was predicted to have a tight interaction with SARS-CoV-2 spike glycoprotein in a recent molecular modeling study[7].
 Indeed, DPP4 antibodies could directly inhibit coronavirus infection in primary human bronchial epithelial cells[6].
 These observations sparked intense debate about whether DPP4 inhibitors might be promising therapeutic agents against COVID-19 among patients with diabetes[8-10].
 However, there has been no direct clinical evidence supporting the associations between DPP4i usage and COVID-19 prognosis so far.